spotify/confidence-sdk-swift/README.md

 **Note:** if you do attempt to resolve a flag before the READY event is emitted, you may receive the old value with reason `STALE`.

-**Note:** a "targeting key" in the evaluation context is expected by the Confidence backend where each key gets assigned a different flag's variant (consistently).
-The `targetingKey` argument is the default place where to provide a targeting key at runtime (as defined by the OpenFeature APIs), but a different custom field inside the `structure` value can also be configured for this purpose in the Confidence portal (making the `targetingKey` argument redundant, i.e. feel free to set it to empty string).
+**Note:** a "targeting key" in the evaluation context is expected by the OpenFeature APIs, but a different custom field inside the `structure` value can also be configured as randomization unit in the Confidence portal.
+In this case, it's ok to leave `targetingKey` empty.

 ### Handling Provider Errors